 Mike Reis is senior vice president at History Associates, Inc., in Rockville, Maryland, having previously served as the director of litigation research.
 Mike has provided deposition or trial testimony in environmental, toxic tort, building law, and historic preservation cases, as well as numerous expert reports and affidavits.
 He has directed numerous historical investigations focused on the federal government’s role in wartime mobilization and contracting, from the world wars through the recent, ongoing Middle Eastern conflicts.

-Emily Sullivan is a historian at History Associates, Inc., in Rockville, Maryland, where she undertakes research and writing projects focused on the U.S. military experience in World War II.
+Emily Sullivan is a former historian at History Associates, Inc., in Rockville, Maryland, where she undertook research and writing projects focused on the U.S. military experience in World War II.
 She previously interned with the education department at the National Museum of the U.S. Navy.